|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Long-term trend: [See EOG long-term trend chart] A long-term uptrend had started on March 18, 2020 at 27.00 and reached 150.88 on November 4, 2022.
 EOG gained -123.88 points, or -458.81%, in 137 weeks.
 The chart has formed a Symmetric Triangle chart pattern.
-The uptrend support line (141.98) is broken.
-A broken support is considered to be a long-term bearish signal.
+The uptrend support line (149.94) is broken.
+Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
+EOG may retest the broken support line.
+It is considered to be a resistance line now.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

-Medium-term trend: [See EOG medium-term trend chart] A medium-term downtrend had started on January 16, 2025 at 138.20 and reached 102.50 on April 9, 2025.
-EOG lost 35.70 points, or 25.83%, in 11 weeks.
-The chart has formed a Broadening Descending Wedge chart pattern.
-The trend support level is at 88.31 and resistance is at 124.24.
+Medium-term trend: [See EOG medium-term trend chart] A medium-term downtrend had started on April 12, 2024 at 139.67 and reached 102.50 on April 9, 2025.
+EOG lost 37.17 points, or 26.61%, in 51 weeks.
+The chart has formed a Broadening Right-Angled, Descending Wedge chart pattern.
+The trend support level is at 91.25 and resistance is at 136.82.
 A Broadening Descending Wedge pattern is considered to be a reversal formation.
 It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
-Use the following link to access a Broadening Descending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Descending Wedge pattern in a medium-term trend.
+Use the following link to access a Broadening Right-Angled, Descending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Right-Angled, Descending Wedge pattern in a medium-term trend.

-Short-term trend: [See EOG short-term trend chart] A short-term uptrend had started on April 9, 2025 at 102.50 and reached 117.77 on May 13, 2025.
-EOG gained -15.27 points, or -14.90%, in 34 days.
-The chart has formed a Rising Channel chart pattern.
-The uptrend support line (111.18) is broken.
-A broken support is considered to be a long-term bearish signal.
+Short-term trend: [See EOG short-term trend chart] A short-term uptrend had started on April 9, 2025 at 102.50 and reached 127.81 on June 23, 2025.
+EOG gained -25.31 points, or -24.69%, in 75 days.
+The chart has formed a Symmetric Triangle chart pattern.
+The uptrend support line (118.46) is broken.
+Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
+EOG may retest the broken support line.
+It is considered to be a resistance line now.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a short-term trend.

 | |